shelleywong/CSCI211-Course-Materials/Programs/program07.md

 All program input/output must be done in main.cpp.
 This means that the `BST` functions must pass results back to the calling function using return values and/or reference parameters.
 Use a [Standard Template Library (STL) vector](https://www.cplusplus.com/reference/vector/vector/) when you need to pass multiple strings.<br>

-The program must handle the following commands.
+The program must handle the following commands from input.
 If a command has an argument, the argument is on the same line as the command.
-All string arguments are allowed to contains spaces.
+All string arguments are allowed to contain spaces.
+Your BST functions may have different parameters and return values.

 | Command | Argument | Action (see below for output formatting) | Potential Error (see below for message) |
 | --- | --- | --- | --- |